Novartis AG (NVS) can’t be written off after posting last 3-months Average volume of 1.74M

 Novartis AG (NVS) full year performance was -1.96%

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 2101146 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 680152 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 When it comes to the year-to-date metrics, the Novartis AG (NVS) recorded performance in the market was -8.41%, having the revenues showcasing -7.50% on a quarterly basis in comparison with the same period year before.
 At the time of this writing, the total market value of the company is set at 215.47B, as it employees total of 109000 workers.